timgit/pg-boss/docs/readme.md

 # Events

-As explained in the introduction above, each instance of pg-boss is an EventEmitter.
+Each instance of pg-boss is an EventEmitter.
 You can run multiple instances of pg-boss for a variety of use cases including distribution and load balancing.
 Each instance has the freedom to process to whichever jobs you need.
 Because of this diversity, the job activity of one instance could be drastically different from another.
-Therefore, **all of the events raised by pg-boss are instance-bound.**

 > For example, if you were to process to `error` in instance A, it will not receive an `error` event from instance B.